Skip to navigation Skip to content

 Tell the customer:

-• Their absence (regardless of the intended duration) will be considered temporary unless the customer states a definite intention not to return to the principal home
+• Their absence (regardless of the intended duration) will be considered temporary unless they state a definite intention not to return to the principal home

 • The vacated home will continue to be treated as their principal home